neajul/New-Dependencies/Notes/Structure.md

   - techno feudalism
   - 2010, year of the squatting ban!
   - a few owning what belongs to the many
-- How does the cloud connect to the Netherlands specifically?
-Data centers etc?
 - influence of counter culture on computers and the internet
   - hippies, but also hacker culture!
   - **CCC?**
-- The whole notion of Techno Feudalism, thinking of the power dynamics we are escaping, how they are similar